Homes and Workplaces

 Requirements will vary by jurisdiction.
 Check with state and local environmental, safety and permitting agencies for specific requirements in your area.

-Where can it be found in the home?
+Where can it be found in homes and the workplace?

 According to the EPA, the manufacture, importation, processing and distribution in commerce of these products, as well as some others not listed, are not banned.
 The list below does not include every product that may contain asbestos, but these are the most common.
 If broken or crushed, all asbestos materials will release fibers to the air.